SpikeInterface/spikeinterface/doc/how_to/customize_a_plot.rst

 .. image:: customize_a_plot_files/customize_a_plot_4_1.png

-By playing with these, we gain access to the full ``matplotlib``
+By playing with the matplotlib objects, we gain access to the full matplotlib
 machinery: adding custom titles, axis labels, ticks, more plots etc.
-Let’s cusomtise our unit locations plot.
-Note that the ``SpikeInterface`` Team does not endorse the following style conventions
+Let’s cusomtise our unit locations plot (Note: the ``SpikeInterface`` Team does not endorse the following style conventions):

 .. code:: ipython3